BristolCompositesInstitute/abaci/README.md

 __If you find Abaci useful in your own work, please consider giving it a 'star' on Github to let us know.__

-You can also email us with any feedback or questions at <bci-github@bristol.ac.uk>.
+You can also email us with any feedback or questions at <bci-rse@bristol.ac.uk>.

 If you encounter an issue with Abaci that is not explained in the [online documentation](https://bristolcompositesinstitute.github.io/abaci/),